 The most common way that a computer "won't turn on" is when the PC actually does power on but doesn't display anything on the monitor.

-You see lights on the computer case and hear fans running from inside but nothing at all shows up on your screen.
+You see lights on the computer case, probably hear fans running from inside, and may even hear sounds, but nothing at all shows up on your screen.

 There are several possible reasons why your monitor isn't displaying information so it's very important that you step through an ordered process like the one I've outlined here.